Mental Health Facilities Charleston, WV

 Prestera Center Boone Satellite Office - 21.7 miles from Charleston, WV

 Prestera Center Boone Satellite Office is a mental health facility in Danville, WV, located at 376 Kenmore Drive, 25053 zip code area.
 Prestera Center Boone Satellite Office provides outpatient treatment and telemedicine/telehealth.
-Prestera Center Boone Satellite Office provides group therapy, behavior modification and psychotropic medication to seniors 65 or older, adults and young adults.
+Prestera Center Boone Satellite Office provides dialectical behavior therapy, individual psychotherapy and couples/family therapy to adults, young adults and seniors 65 or older.
 Prestera Center Boone Satellite Office also supports people requiring dual diagnosis treatment and people with serious mental illness.
 Additional services offered by Prestera Center Boone Satellite Office consist of case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn More